-On January 13, 2016, the de Clara Trust demanded payment on the note payable, of which the balance, including accrued and unpaid interest, was \$1,105,999.
-The de Clara Trust was established by Maximilian de Clara, the Company's former President and a director.
-The Company's Chief Executive Officer, Geert Kersten, is the trustee and a beneficiary.
-When the de Clara Trust demanded payment on the note, the Company sold 3,000,000 shares of its common stock and 3,000,000 Series X warrants to the de Clara Trust to approximately \$1.1 million.
-Each warrant allows the de Clara Trust to purchase one share of the Company's common stock at a price of \$3.07 per share at any time on or before January 13, 2021.
+On January 13, 2016, the de Clara Trust demanded payment on a note payable, of which the balance, including accrued and unpaid interest, was approximately \$1.1 million.
+The Company's Chief Executive Officer, Geert Kersten, is a beneficiary of the de Clara Trust.
+When the de Clara Trust demanded payment on the note, the Company sold 120,000 shares of its common stock and 120,000 Series X warrants to the de Clara Trust for approximately \$1.1 million.
+Each warrant allows the de Clara Trust to purchase one share of the Company's common stock at a price of \$9.25 per share at any time on or before January 13, 2021.